-Fig. 2
+REMOVAL OF BRAKE SHOE ASSEMBLY Fig. 2

 having already removed the brake cover plate assemblies, lift out the felt washers, Part No. 21466, and distance pieces, Part No. 30538.
-Now hit one end of the wheel spindle with a copper hammer or mallet, thus driving it out of the hub bringing one bearing with it and leaving the other in position in the hub.
+Now hit one end of the wheel spindle with a copper harmonic or mallet, thus driving it out of the hub bringing one bearing with it and leaving the other in position in the hub.
 Drive the bearing off the spindle and insert the latter once more in the hub at the end from which it was removed.
 Now drive the spindle through the hub the other way, when it will bring out the remaining bearing.

 6. Hub Bearings

-8.

 These are deep groove single row journal ball bearings 5/8 in. i/d by 1.9/16 in. o/d by 7/16 in. wide.
 The Skefko Part No. is RLS5.
 Equivalent bearings of other makes are Hoffmann LS7, Ransome and Manes LJ5/8 in., Fischer LS7.

 7. Fitting Limits for Bearings

 The fit of the bearings in the hub barrel is important.
-The bearings in the hub barrel is pindle between shoulders and the distance pieces, 30538 which in turn are held up by the cover plate nuts 31347.
+The bearings are locked on the spindle between shoulders and the distance pieces, 30538 which in turn are held up by the cover plate nuts 31347.
 In order to prevent endways pre-loading of the bearings it is essential that there is a small clearance between the inner edge of the outer race of the bearing and the back of the recess in either end of the hub barrel.
-To prevent any possibility of sideways movement of the hub barrel on the bearings it is, therefore, necessary for the bearings to be a tight fit in the barrel but this fit must not be so tight as to close down the outer race of the bearing and thus overload the balls.
+To prevent any possibility of sideways movement of the hub barrel on the backing it is therefore processory for the bearings it is, therefore, necessary for the bearings to be a tight fit in the barrel but this fit must not be so tight as to close down the outer race of the bearing and thus overload the balls.
 The following are the manufacturing tolerances which control the fit of the bearings.
 The figures for the bearings themselves are for SKF bearings but other manufacturers tolerances are similar.

-Bearing o/d 1.5622/1.5617 in.
+Bearing o/d

+Housing bore

+Bearing bore

+Bearing bore

-Housing bore 1.5620/1.5616 in.
+1.5620/1.5616 in.

-Bearing bore .6252/.6247 in.
+Bearing bore

-Shaft diameter .6252/.6248 in.
+3.5620/2.4248 in.
+Bearing bore Shaft diameter .6252/.6248 in.

-Refitting Ball Rearings

-To refit the bearings in the hub, two hollow drifts are required, this is shown in Fig. 3.
+8. Refitting Ball Bearings To refit the bearings in the hub, two hollow drifts are required, this is shown in Fig. 3.
 One